farnooshhash/Hadib/README.md

 # Hadib
-In orer to run the code you need to
+In orer to run the code you need to install python